Workplace Giving Campaigns can be fun, easy ways to get your employees engaged and excited about the creative community in Kansas City!

 What does the Employee Campaign Manager do?

 The Employee Campaign Manger (ECM) is the leader of the Campaign at a company.
-They are the person who selects Campaign dates, communicates with the ArtsKC Fund Manager to secure materials and plan presentations or performances, organizes activities, distributes pledge forms, and collects donations and/or pledges to report back to ArtsKC.
+They are the person who selects Campaign dates, communicates with ArtsKC staff to secure materials and plan presentations or performances, organizes activities, distributes pledge forms, and collects donations and/or pledges to report back to ArtsKC.

 Do I have to have payroll deduction set up at my company in order to do a campaign?